 St. Chad's Cathedral, Birmingham

-The Metropolitan Cathedral Church and Basilica of Saint Chad is the mother church of the Archdiocese of Birmingham.
-This is one of the first four Catholic churches built in the country after the English Reformation initiated by King Henry VIII in 1534.
-Designed by Augustus Welby Pugin, one of England's most renowned Gothic Revival architects, who lavished much care on this particular building, it was substantially complete by 1841 and raised to cathedral status in 1852.
+Saint Chad's Cathedral, officially known as The Metropolitan Cathedral Church and Basilica of Saint Chad, is a prominent historical and religious landmark in Birmingham.
+It holds the distinction of being the mother church of the Archdiocese of Birmingham.
+This cathedral is one of the first four Catholic churches erected in England after the English Reformation, which was initiated by King Henry VIII in 1534.

-In 1941 St Chad's was declared a Minor Basilica by Pope Pius XII as a church of important historical connections – currently there are only four such basilicas in England.
-The cathedral's patron is Saint Chad, a 7th-century Bishop of Mercia.
-Some of his long bones have been enshrined in the canopy above the altar, as relics.
+In recognition of its significant historical connections, Pope Pius XII declared Saint Chad's a Minor Basilica in 1941, a rare honor as there are only four such basilicas in England.
+The cathedral is dedicated to Saint Chad, a 7th-century Bishop of Mercia.
+It houses relics of Saint Chad, enshrined in the canopy above the altar.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Birmingham.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.